Kermadec Islands rocked by 6.4 magnitude quake, no tsunami threat to NZ

-A 6.4-magnitude earthquake has been reported in the Kermadec Islands region, about 1100km northeast of New Zealand.
+A 6.6-magnitude earthquake has been reported in the Kermadec Islands region, about 1100km northeast of New Zealand.

 The National Emergency Management Agency is monitoring the potential that a tsunami created by an earthquake could reach New Zealand.